amilsiddik/cross-corpus-ser-zero-target/RUN_ORDER.md

 Therefore, the reported supplementary CV standard deviation reflects **speaker-partition variability across the five outer folds**, not seed variability.

+### Supplementary domain probing

+For the supplementary 5-fold speaker-disjoint domain-probing analysis:

+1. the outer folds are speaker-disjoint;
+2. probe-specific feature scaling is fitted only on the outer-training portion;
+3. the linear logistic-regression probe is deterministic and is evaluated once per outer fold; and
+4. the final mean ± standard deviation is calculated across the five held-out speaker folds.

+Therefore, the reported domain-probing standard deviation also reflects **speaker-partition variability across five held-out speaker folds**, not random-seed variability.

+The domain-probing result is a representation-level diagnostic of linear corpus decodability and should not be interpreted as a causal test of the fusion mechanism.

 ## Notes on Raw Data, Feature Caches, and Checkpoints

 The repository does not include: